PyTables/PyTables/doc/source/cookbook/threading.rst

 :func:`open_file` and :meth:`File.close` calls with their safe version (:func:`synchronized_open_file` and :func:`synchronized_close_file`).

-Also, the solution showed in the example does not cover the entire PyTables API (e.g. although not recommended HDF5 files can be opened using the :class:`File` constructor) and makes it impossible to use *pythonic* constructs like the *with* statement::
+Also, the solution shown in the example does not cover the entire PyTables API (e.g. although not recommended HDF5 files can be opened using the :class:`File` constructor) and makes it impossible to use *pythonic* constructs like the *with* statement::